Reading time: 8 min

 MSSQL: “2000-01-10 23:59:57.123456”.

-As a result, if the date is stored in a table or as a string variable, direct retrieval of the date becomes impractical.
-An additional conversion to an acceptable MS SQL format becomes necessary.
-The optimal approach is to create a supplementary function that examines the input string's format and modifies it if needed before converting it to a date.
-In this scenario, it is crucial to scrutinize all such casts and incorporate the use of this function.
+If the dates are stored in a table or as string variables, directly retrieving them becomes impractical.
+You’ll need to convert the dates to an acceptable MS SQL Server format.
+The best approach is to create a function that checks the input string's format and modifies it before converting it to a date.
+It's important to review all such casts and use this function where necessary.

 Another headache is the difference in zero/starting values for dates in these dialects.